-Makwanyane Fellows Reach out to East African Lawyers on Capital Punishment and the Rule of Law
+Makwanyane Fellows Reach out to East African Lawyers on the Death Penalty and Rule of Law

 One of the aims of the Makwanyane Institute is to build the capacity of capital defense lawyers through a specialized training in essential skills geared towards accomplishing great outcomes for their clients facing capital charges.
 Besides re-shaping legal practice in their respective countries, the Makwanyane Fellows also become empowered to have both a stake and impact in the debate on abolition of the death penalty through zealous advocacy.
 Such advocacy took place when three Makwanyane Defenders, Evelyn Chijarira (Tanzania), Nelson Ndeki (Tanzania) and Gatambia Ndungu (Kenya) made a presentation titled Death Penalty and the Rule of Law in East Africa at the 24th Annual East Africa Law Society Conference in Kigali, Rwanda on 6 November 2019.